-American Flag Etiquette
+- American Flag Etiquette

 - A flag should never be used to hold or carry anything.

+A draped flag should be held over the casket by the pallbearers and, immediately after the sounding of “Taps,” should be folded in the correct way.
 There is history behind why the American flag is folded in such a precise manner.
-Each fold has a different meaning and those meanings are based on a set of traditional Christian principles.
+According to the American Legion, each fold has a different meaning and those meanings are based on traditional religious principles.
 The origins of this procedure are mostly unknown, but some sources suggest it may have been the Gold Star Mothers of America or an Air Force chaplain who first used this process to honor Veterans.

 The American Legion states that the blue field of the flag that is left showing during the folding program stands for honor and represents the states that Veterans served.
 When a flag is fully folded, it is often referred to as “looking like a cocked hat,” just like the hats worn by soldiers serving under General George Washington during the Revolutionary War.

 Understanding how the American flag is used during funeral services is an important part of respecting fallen and retired military personnel and their families.
-These honors can mean the world to a family who is experiencing one of the worst days of their life.
+These honors can mean the world to a family that is experiencing one of the worst days of their life.